muldon/customer-rewards/README.md

 Then, access the URL in your browser: [http://localhost:8085/swagger-ui/index.html](http://localhost:8085/swagger-ui/index.html).
 Note that we run the app at port 8085 as in your yml file.

+### Changing the app parameters
+You can change the app parameters by editing the file `application.context` under `src/main/resources`.
+If you are running it thought the containers, you can instead override them in your yml file.
+The specific parameters of the app, other than logging, spring framework, database and swagger are:

+- scoring.factor
+- rewardBaseline1
+- rewardBaseline2

+These parameters are used in the formula to calculate the reward points as follows: *(purchaseValue - rewardBaseline1) x scoring.factor + (purchaseValue - rewardBaseline2) x scoring.factor = total points*

+### JUnit tests
+Two test classes are available.
+First, the *RewardsTest* class illustrate two purchase scenarios, where one is the one given in the challenge.
+Second, the *OrdersTest* class contains several usual methods in a real app, such as CRUD methods, a search with filters containing pagination parameters (commonly used in tables), the change of an order status, etc. The tests are usually part of a CI/CD process.

 ## License